bionicdl-sustech/DeepClawBenchmark/Documents/Jigsaw_task/task_description.md

 In this example, the robot is UR5, the camera is realsense D435 and the end-effector is a suction cup.

 # Procedure
-With the jigsaw puzzle, 3 tasks are implemented.
+With the same jigsaw puzzle, 3 tasks are implemented.
 ## pick and place task
 task descrption
 ## 4-piece tiling task